SEASONABLY COLD TODAY, THEN SNOW ARRIVES TONIGHT

 FRIDAY: W/NW 10-20+ MPH

-TODAY: Broken clouds and some sun.
-Seasonably cold.
-Brisk winds.
+AFTERNOON: Broken clouds and limited sun.
+Stray flakes.
+Seasonably cold with brisk winds.
 HIGH: 27

 TONIGHT: Snow develops...
 2-4″ NORTH, with 1-2″ SOUTH.
 Quite breezy.
 LOW: 25, then rising into the 30s